PMR2/PMR2userdocs/webservice.rst

 and interpret Collection+JSON can be used to navigate the repository much like how an end-user might navigate the repository with their web browser.
-One such example is through the `Collection\+JSON Browser`_ with the root endpoint of the repository.
+One such example is through the `Collection\+JSON Browser`_ with the root endpoint of the repository (however, the example link uses the URL to the welcome page as the browser does not support redirection to that on its own).

 .. _Collection\+JSON: http://amundsen.com/media-types/collection/
 .. _Collection\+JSON Browser: http://collection-json-browser.herokuapp.com/
-  ?proxy&uri=http:%2F%2Fstaging.physiomeproject.org%2F
+  ?proxy&uri=http:%2F%2Fstaging.physiomeproject.org%2Fwelcome

 However, as implemented the restricted views are not necessarily readily available by those links, which PMR2 implements an alternative end point